toopher/toopher.github.io/_posts/2013-07-05-enabling-travis-ci-for-fun-and-profit.md

 other nice IDEs) - Seems like a solid enterprise product, which is to say it's overkill for us.
 Hosted instances
  - [Bamboo](http://www.atlassian.com/software/bamboo/overview) by Atlassian - Well liked by a couple people I know at Atlassian shops.
 We are using a couple Atlassian products, so Bamboo would integrate easily.
+For better or worse, using Bamboo would further lock us into Atlassian.
 As with other Atlassian products the OnDemand version costs about $10/month.
  - [Drone.io](https://drone.io) - This looks like Travis CI for business (instead of open source).
 They support Bitbucket and GitHub.
 At $25/mo, Bamboo is cheaper and it's more widely used.